srsapireddy/OpenLANE_EDA/README.md

 ![Image](https://github.com/srsapireddy/Images/blob/main/304.png?raw=true) </br>

 ### Optimize synthesis to reduce setup violations
-* Hold analysis have significance after CTS.
+* Hold analysis has significance after CTS.
 * The delay of any cell is a function of input slew (input transition) and output load.
-More the values, more the delay.
+More the values, the more the delay.
 * Optimizing the fanout value:
 * Set parameter for fanout:

 ![Image](https://github.com/srsapireddy/Images/blob/main/223.png?raw=true) </br>
-* Then run synthesis, floorplan, and placement to check slack.
+* Then run synthesis, floorplan, and placement to check Slack.
 * Commands:
 `report_net -connections _02682_` </br>
 `replace_cell _41882_ sky130_fd_sc_hd__buf_4` </br>